The gut-lung connection and the coronavirus

 Kefir in a plastic funnel helps in the fight against the coronavirus.

-In these frightening days of the coronavirus assault on humanity, there are few more important things, after washing of hands and social distancing, to help prepare our bodies for a potential exposure to someone carrying the bug.
+In those frightening days of the coronavirus assault on humanity, there were few more important things, after washing of hands and social distancing, to help prepare our bodies for a potential exposure to someone carrying the bug.

 The artificial-sweeteners in colas incidentally top the list of chemicals that destroy these friendly bugs; they are probably worse than sugar, though that is debatable.

 So what can we do to help recolonise a healthy microbiome?
-One can take pills, and they do have a place, but the big problem is that they provide a very limited and narrow-spectrum of bugs; scientists are calling for a very diverse community in our bodies.
+One can take pills and they do have a place but the big problem is that they provide a limited and narrow-spectrum of bugs; scientists are calling rather for a very diverse community in our bodies.

-Making a probiotic in your own kitchen is not only vastly cheaper but supplies a far more diverse range of bacteria and viruses, the friendly ones, to our colons.
-Kefir, for example, has over 30 different strains of bugs in it.
+Making a probiotic in your own kitchen is not only vastly cheaper but supplies a far more diverse range of friendly bacteria, yeast cells and viruses to our colons.
+Kefir, for example has over 30 different strains of bugs in it.

-Making our own probiotic foods used to be a part of almost every culture, but gradually the industry has convinced us they can do it better, which of course they cannot.
-They go off quite quickly so manufacturers have to add various chemicals to preserve them, destroying the very benefits they bring; or it is pasteurised.
+Making our own probiotic foods used to be a part of almost every culture but gradually the industry has convinced us they will do it better, which of course they cannot.
+They go off quite quickly so manufacturers have to add various chemicals to preserve them, destroying the very benefits they bring; or they are pasteurised.

 One can think of maas, sauerkraut and kimchi as three examples; even brewing your own beer and wine.